Dear Otakuthon Staff,

 A. Keeping It Fresh With New Changes

-Over its twelve editions, Otakuthon has expanded to match the ever growing number of attendees.
+Over its thirteen editions, Otakuthon has expanded to match the ever growing number of attendees.
 This year, the convention welcomed 23,226 attendees coming from Quebec and abroad to the downtown Montreal area.
 The convention takes place at the Palais de Congres which is located near Montreal’s Chinatown and a few blocks away from The Old Port.

 Otakuthon has partnered up with companies such as J-Rock North Promotions Inc. to book Japanese musical artists such as fhána, MAN WITH A MISSION and FLOW (This band’s energy and performance was absolutely FREAKING fantastic!!)